Dolov/chrome-best-cookier/README.md

 ### Features
 - Convenient add, delete, modify, and search functionalities.
+- Monitor all JavaScript actions that change cookies and print them to the console (beneficial for frontend developers).
 - Import/export from/to files, copy, delete, full-screen operation, batch operations.
 - Support for retrieving cookies from all subdomains under the root domain.
 - Support for searching multiple columns such as name, value, domain, path, etc.